 Louise Fletcher, in her second screen role (she was seen last year in Robert Altman’s Thieves Like Us), makes this malignant character work like magic.
 There is something so impersonal, so cool, so detached in her manner that we find ourselves, almost reluctantly, forced to judge her not by her lights, but by ours.
 On the surface, she is the model nurse (and, extending Kesey’s metaphor, the model civil servant), using her authority with a skill and impartiality that make her, in the words of the head of the hospital, “the best nurse we have.”
 That she is also, in her daily encounter sessions, destroying the men on her ward is wholly beside the point.
 Fletcher gives a human dimension to this inhuman creature that makes the characterization frighteningly real and true.

 The same might be said of the entire cast, a few of whom — notably Danny De Vito and Delos V. Smith Jr. — appeared in the Dale Wasserman play adaptation, back in 1962.
-But vying with these are the stand-out performances of Brad Dourif, Christopher Lloyd, Sydney Lassick, William Redfield, Will Sampson, Vincent Schiavelli, "Scatman" Crothers and, indeed, everyone wandering within range of Haskell Wexler's energetic camera.
+But vying with these are the standout performances of Brad Dourif, Christopher Lloyd, Sydney Lassick, William Redfield, Will Sampson, Vincent Schiavelli, “Scatman” Crothers and, indeed, everyone wandering within range of Haskell Wexler’s energetic camera.

 Which means that the overall concept, for camera as well as for characterization, had to come from the skilled Czech director, Milos Forman.
-In his native land, Forman was responsible for such neo-humanist masterpieces as The Loves of a Blond and The Firemen's Ball.
+In his native land, Forman was responsible for such neo-humanist masterpieces as The Loves of a Blond and The Firemen’s Ball.
 His only previous feature in this country was the saturnine Taking Off, an inspired glance at the impact of the youth culture on suburbia.
-With One Flew Over the Cuckoo's Nest, Forman takes his rightful place as one of our most creative young directors.
+With One Flew Over the Cuckoo’s Nest, Forman takes his rightful place as one of our most creative young directors.
 His casting is inspired, his sense of milieu is assured, and he could probably wring Academy Award performances from a stone.
-Happily, neither Jack Nicholson nor Louise Fletcher are in the least bit stony, and it's my guest that we'll be hearing from both at Academy Award time next year. — Arthur Knight, originally published on Nov.
+Happily, neither Jack Nicholson nor Louise Fletcher is in the least bit stony, and it’s my guess that we’ll be hearing from both at Academy Award time next year. — Arthur Knight, originally published Nov.
 14, 1975.